About the WPCP

 Please call the St. John’s Lutheran School office (920-674-2922) or contact Principal Peter Lemke (email@example.com

 St. John’s Lutheran School believes that participating in the WPCP will be an asset to families as we seek to provide a distinctly Lutheran education to the students in the city of Jefferson and also the surrounding communities.

-Video on the Application Process Overview for Parents
+Application Guidelines for Parents

 Overview of Private School Choice Programs in Wisconsin